LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/using-variables.rst

 reference later.

 In Lasso, variables come in two flavors: local and thread.
-The main difference between these two types of variables is the scope the operate in (meaning where you can reference them after they are created).
+The main difference between these two types of variables is the scope they operate in (meaning where you can reference them after they are created).
 In general, local variables can only be referenced inside the method they were created in or on the same page they were created in while thread variables can be referenced anywhere.
 (This